pepetd/pepetd.github.io/_drafts/my-journey-with-midjourney.md

 |:--:|
 | <b>/imagine prompt - post apocalyptic ruined city, black and white, aerial view</b>|

-Now this AI is not perfect and learning how to write a good prompt, it takes practice in order to start understanding how the AI processes the prompts.
-You will get some interesting results along the way, but that is not necesserely a bad thing! these "happy accidents" as I like to call them, are simply adding ideas to your imagination as well as teaching you how to better control thee AI.
+Now this AI is not perfect and learning how to write a good prompt takes practice, you will need to understanding the "language" of how the AI processes the prompts.
+You will get some interesting results along the way, but that is not necesserely a bad thing!
+These "happy accidents", as I like to call them, are simply adding ideas to your imagination as well as teaching you how to better control the AI.

 <center>
 <table>